wufeim/mofii-notes/_build/html/_sources/paper-reading/super-reso-mucan.rst.txt

 - Flow estimation is error-prone and affects recovery results.
 - Similar patterns in natural images are rarely exploited.

 In this work, the authors propose the multi-correspondence aggregation network (MuCAN) for VSR.
-This method achieves SOTA results on multiple benchmark datasets.
+This method achieves SOTA results on REDS and Vimeo-90K datasets.

 In contrast to previous methods that model VSR as separate alignment and regression stages, the authors view this problem as an inter- and intra-frame correspondence aggregation task.